userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 #### Base

-The `base` keyword defines a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
+The `base` keyword defines a special kind of snap that provides a run time environment with a minimal set of libraries that are common to most applications.
 Bases are transparent to users, but they need to be considered, and specified, when building a snap.
 See [Base snaps](/t/base-snaps/11198) for more information.

 ```yaml
 base: core22